-In one case Mr. Achrem handled, a vicious dog had escaped the premises and severely mauled a little girl inside a trailer park.
-The owner’s insurance company ultimately agreed to pay nearly $1,000,000.00 to compensate the little girl for her injuries.
-Mr. Achrem even persuaded a local business to generously donate a wig every year to the girl as she continued to grow.
+In one of the many animal attack cases Mr. Achrem has handled, a vicious dog had escaped its owner’s premises and severely mauled a little girl inside a trailer park, ripping off the top of her scalp during the attack.
+The trailer park owner’s insurance company ultimately agreed to pay nearly $1,000,000.00 to compensate the little girl for her permanent injuries.
+Mr. Achrem later persuaded a local business to generously donate a wig to the girl every year as she continued to grow.

-If you or someone you know have been injured in an animal attack in someone’s home, or while walking, riding a skateboard, bicycle, moped, motorcycle, or any other form of transportation on public streets, you may have a claim against the owner of the animal and the insurance carrier.
+If you or someone you know have been injured in an animal attack in someone’s home, or while walking, riding a skateboard, bicycle, moped or motorcycle, you may have a substantial claim against the owner of the animal and the homeowner’s insurance company.

-In order to know your legal rights, you need to contact someone who understands the legal aspects of your situation, who knows what questions to ask, and who has the ability to thoroughly investigate the claim.
-You should also never give a recorded statement to the animal owner’s insurance company without first speaking with an experienced attorney first.
-The insurance company does not represent you and only wants to limit the amount of money it may ultimately be forced to pay to the injured party.
+In order to know what your legal rights are, you need to contact an experienced attorney who understands the legal aspects of your situation, who knows what questions to ask, what evidence to preserve, and who has the ability to thoroughly investigate and document your claim.
+You should never give a recorded statement to the animal owner’s insurance company without first consulting a knowledgeable attorney.
+The insurance company does not represent you and only wants to limit its monetary exposure.

 With well over 40 years of trial experience, we can help you with your claim.
 Call us for a free consultation at (702) 734-3936.
 We can usually tell you over the phone whether you have a good case.
 If you’re outside Nevada, you can reach us at (888) 734-6789.